ikswotus/TimeCache/ReadMe.md

 # TimeCache
 -----------------------

-TimeCache is a simple C# proxy server that is intended to sit between grafana and postgresql/timescale and cache results of common queries to offload some of the database work.
+TimeCache is a simple C# proxy server that is intended to sit between grafana and postgresql/timescale to cache query results and provide some simple analytic overlays for data charts.

 ## Note!
 This was initially written as a proof of concept, to see how difficult it would be to intercept postgres traffic and respond with additional data.
 It has slowly been morphing into a more legitimate project, but the code is still pretty rough.
 A good refactoring/cleanup may happen eventually, but for now this is more of a (sometimes) functional demo.